Hibiscus coccineus

 florus) has rose-coloured flowers with a deep red centre, which

 are sometimes a foot across.
-The most brilliant of all is the Scarlet
+The most brilliant of all

 strictly Southern species, which